jsphuebner/stm32-sine/README.md

 Now you can compile stm32-sine by typing

 `make`

+or

+`CONTROL=FOC make`

+to build the FOC version for synchronous motors.

 And upload it to your board using a JTAG/SWD adapter, the updater.py script or the esp8266 web interface